New Dowagiac health clinic aims to be one-stop destination for community - Leader Publications

 DOWAGIAC — Local residents now have a new place to go to obtain the health care they need.

-Advanced Practice Integrated Health, 57392 M-51 S., opened its doors on April 12 and is now accepting walk-ins.
+Advanced Practice Integrated Health, 57392 M-51 S., opened its doors on April 12 and is now accepting appointments.

 The clinic, founded by Lisa Wolske FNP and Kathleen Basha PA-C, is open Monday, Tuesday, Thursday and Friday from 8 a.m. to 5 p.m. and Wednesdays from 10 a.m. to 7 p.m.